emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 This project is an emscripten port of glfw written in C++ for the web/webassembly platform

+Available options:
+- contrib.glfw3:DISABLE_WARNING : Disable all warnings
+- contrib.glfw3:DISABLE_JOYSTICK : Disable support for joystick (due to polling, it can help to disable joystick support if not needed)
+- contrib.glfw3:DISABLE_MULTI_WINDOW_SUPPORT : Disable support for multiple windows if not needed

 `Project information <https://github.com/pongasoft/emscripten-glfw>`_
 License: Apache 2.0 license